Nailing the Security Audit with RRCU

 A user with the Connector Administrator or Super Administrator role in ConductorOne and Manage Grants global privilege in Snowflake must perform this task.

-Step 1: Generate a private key and public key fingerprint
+Step 1: Generate a private key and set the public key on a Snowflake user

 1. Generate an unencrypted private key in PEM format by running the following command: